pallets/flask/docs/appcontext.rst

 command, or ``with`` block.
 Various callbacks and signals registered with the app will be run during the context.

-When a Flask application handles a request, it pushes a requet context to set the active application and request data.
+When a Flask application handles a request, it pushes a request context to set the active application and request data.
 When it handles a CLI command, it pushes an app context to set the active application.
 When the activity ends, it pops that context.
 Proxy objects like :data:`.request`, :data:`.session`,